funda-catalbas/funda-catalbas/README.md

 ### Hi there 👋 Welcome to my Github profile

-#A passionate frontend react developer from Turkey
+A passionate frontend developer from Turkey

 - 🔭 I’m currently open for work remotely
 - 🌱 I’m currently learning React and Pyton